-Demand for houses for sale in Goa has been on in healthy demand despite a sluggish market trend over the last few years.
+Demand for houses for sale in Goa has been in healthy demand despite a sluggish market trend over the last few years.
 Old Goan houses have a unique charm to them, most of it due to the structure belonging to the Portuguese era.
 In addition to owning such homes, flipping old residential units has also been profitable.

 Old Goan Houses for Sale